 Piles of shoes lay on the tables.
 I needed a new pair of sandals so we looked through pile after pile.
 I would find one shoe but could never seem to find the match.
-After looking through three stalls we finally realized all of the piles were only right shoes.
+After looking through three stalls we finally realized all of the piles were only right footed shoes.
 The left shoes were in bags sitting next to the vendor.

 I found a right shoe I liked and took it up to the vendor and asked how much she wanted for it.
 She named the price and routed through the bags for its match.
-I was surprised how quickly she found it.
-I paid for it and stuffed them in our pack.
+I was surprised at how quickly she found it.
+I paid for them and stuffed them in our pack.

 We both needed warmer clothes for the high elevation areas and will need them as we progress down into Patagonia and possibly Antarctica.
 We decided to upgrade to down jackets here.
 I sorted through piles of coats laying on tables under tarps finally finding one that we felt would be sufficient.